 In general, great coaches also have these soft skills: empathy, presence, self-awareness, self-management, and the ability to build trusting relationships.

-Agile team coaching and enterprise coaching differ in two key areas: scope and coachees.
+Agile team coaching and enterprise agile coaching differ in two key areas: scope and coachees.

 For Organizations: Which Coaching Do We Need?